deepskystacker/DSS/Installers/README.txt

 19. Bug fix: Unable to stack images with no stars when using Alignment set to "No Alignment".

+20. Processing/Save picture to file... did not preserve FITS keywords when the final autosave file was written as a FITS file.

+21. Bug fix: Delete key to delete images from the list didn't update the information lines.

+22. Bug fix: Clear list didn't reset the status bar message.

+23. Update build to use Qt 6.5.3

 Welcome to DeepSkyStacker 5.1.3
 ===============================